Strata Global

 Temporary haul roads

-Temporary haul roads are constructed for short term use.
-Once the project is completed, these roads are either removed or repurposed.
+Temporary haul roads are made for temporary use.
+Once the project is done, these roads are either eliminated or given a new purpose.

-1. Gravel or Aggregate roads: Compact gravel or aggregate material provides a stable surface.
-Gravel allows water to drain, leading to erosion control.
+1. Gravel or Aggregate roads: Compact gravel or aggregate material creates a solid surface.
+Gravel helps water to drain, which aids in controlling erosion.

 2. Geotextile roads: Geotextile fabric reinforces the soil and reduces settling.